-The Company has equity-settled share-based payment plans, including an Incentive Stock Option Plan and Employee Share Purchase Plan which are described in Note 14.
-Any consideration paid by employees upon the exercise of any stock options increases share capital.
-The Company does not repurchase stock options from option holders.
+The Company has equity-settled share-based payment plans, including a Restricted Share Unit ("RSU") Plan, an Incentive Stock Option Plan, and an Employee Share Purchase Plan ("ESPP") which are described in Note 17.
+The Company accounts for share-based payments under these plans in accordance with IFRS 2, Share-based payment.